-The Frayer Model is a strategy that uses a graphic organizer for vocabulary building.
-This technique requires students to (1) define the target vocabulary words or concepts, and (2) apply this information by generating examples and non-examples.
-This information is placed on a chart that is divided into four sections to provide a visual representation for students.
+The Frayer Model is a strategy requires students to define a target vocabulary words or concepts, and apply this information by generating examples and non-examples, giving characteristics, and/or drawing a picture to illustrate the meaning of the word.
+Students record information on a graphic organizer that is divided into four sections to provide a visual representation of the information.

 This instructional strategy promotes critical thinking and helps students to identify and understand unfamiliar vocabulary.
 The Frayer Model can be used with the entire class, small groups, or for individual work.
-The Frayer Model draws on a student’s prior knowledge to build connections among new concepts and creates a visual reference by which students learn to compare attributes and examples.
+The Frayer Model draws on a student’s prior knowledge to build connections among new concepts and creates a visual reference by which students learn to compare attributes and examples as they learn.

-- Review vocabulary words or concept list with the class before students read the selection.
+- Review the vocabulary words or concepts list with your class before students read the selection.

-- Have students read the assigned text and carefully define the target concepts.
-Have students complete the four-square chart for each concept.
+- Have your students read the assigned text and carefully define the target concepts using the four-square chart for each concept.

 - Ask your students to share their completed Frayer Models with partners and small groups to compare and contrast their thinking and gain new ideas from one another.